See this year’s association trends.

 It’s important to note that democratization of AI doesn’t mean that one minute you’re just starting out, and the next minute your whole association is being run by robots.
 The key with tech innovation is to start with manageable, bite-sized projects.
 For example, you can start by setting up chatbots, a simple form of AI technology, to do things like automate aspects of member service, such as answering/assisting with common questions or renewing a membership to provide immediate response 24/7 and free up staff time for other projects.

-3. A focus on data privacy
+3. Focus on data privacy

 We continue to hear a lot about data security these days — from data privacy/ protection laws like GDPR and the recent California Consumer Privacy Act to consumer demands for privacy.
 It’s a hot topic for consumers.